Feline arterial thromboembolism: Symptoms, clinical diagnosis and laboratory findings

 The disease occurs suddenly (peracute) and is accompanied by severe pain.
-Affected cats meow ("vocalize") and often have hypothermia.
+Affected cats may "vocalize" and often have hypothermia.
 The extent of further signs of the disease depends on the location of the clot and whether the vessel is completely or only partially blocked.
-Occlusion of the iliac arteries results in partial (paresis) or complete paralysis (plegia) of the hind extremities.
+Occlusion of the iliac arteries results in partial or complete paralysis of the hind extremities.
 In most cases, both hind legs are affected.
 The muscles are hardened and painful after about 10 hours, especially the lower leg muscles.
 The pulse at the femoral artery (Arteria femoralis) is markedly decreased or absent in 78% of cases.
-The paws are cold and especially the area of the claws and pads often show bluish discoloration (cyanosis) or are strikingly pale.
+The paws are cold and areas around the claws and pads often show bluish discoloration (cyanosis) or are strikingly pale.
 The reflexes of the hindlimb (patellar reflex, tibialis cranialis reflex, and flexor reflex) are severely reduced or absent.
 Increased respiratory rate, dyspnea, and syncope are common.
 Loss of perception may also occur.
 The main symptoms can be summarized in the "5-P rule" - paresis (Lähmung), pallor (Blässe), pain (Schmerz), pulselessness (Pulsverlust), poikilothermia (Untertemperatur).
 The tail muscles, anal reflex, and bladder function are mostly unaffected.

 Other occlusions are much less common and the clinical presentation depends on the body part or organ affected.
 Occlusion of the brachial artery occurs predominantly on the right side and causes sudden paralysis of the forelimb.
-Thromboembolism of the pulmonary circulation is manifested by increased respiratory frequency and shortness of breath.
-The clinical picture of occlusion of cerebral circulation (cerebral infarction) depends strongly on the vessel affected and thus on the area of the brain damaged.
+Thromboembolism of the pulmonary circulation manifests as increased respiratory frequency and shortness of breath.
+The clinical picture of cerebral infarction depends strongly on the vessel affected and thus on the area of the brain damaged.
 In most cases, there are unilateral neurological deficits.
-Occlusion of a coronary artery (myocardial infarction) leads to cardiac arrhythmias, usually with a fatal outcome, and is therefore often no longer presented to a veterinarian at all, so that its frequency is possibly underestimated.
-Occlusion of renal or intestinal vessels causes severe abdominal pain (acute abdomen) and often also leads quickly to death.
+Occlusion of a coronary artery (myocardial infarction) leads to cardiac arrhythmias, usually with a fatal outcome, and is therefore rarely presented to a veterinarian at all; thus, its frequency is possibly underestimated.
+Occlusion of renal or intestinal vessels causes severe abdominal pain (acute abdomen) and often also lead quickly to death.
 There are also case reports of simultaneous occlusion of several vessels with paralysis of all limbs or of cerebellum and kidneys with severe balance disorders.